 Section 10L of the model regulation states that at the time of initial purchase, a SELECT issuer must make available to each applicant for a SELECT policy or certificate the opportunity to purchase any non-SELECT Medicare supplement policy or certificate otherwise offered by the issuer.
 Clearly, if the issuer provides both SELECT and non-SELECT products, then the non-SELECT plans offered by the issuer must be made available to SELECT applicants at the time of initial purchase.
 If the SELECT issuer does not otherwise offer non-SELECT Medicare supplement coverage, such as an HMO, it would not be required to offer non-SELECT Medicare supplement coverage to SELECT applicants at the time of initial purchase.

 Section 10M of the model regulation states that at the request of the individual insured under a SELECT plan, the SELECT issuer shall make available to the individual the opportunity to purchase a non-SELECT Medicare supplement policy or certificate offered by the issuer that has comparable or lesser benefits.
 The issuer is prohibited from requiring evidence of insurability if the request is made within six months after the effective date of the SELECT plan.
 If the SELECT issuer does not otherwise offer non-SELECT Medicare supplement coverage, such as an HMO, it would not be required to provide non- SELECT Medicare supplement coverage to SELECT insureds.
+A SELECT policy may not offer a plan to newly eligible individuals that covers any part of the Medicare Part B Deductible.

 Since some SELECT issuers do not otherwise offer non-SELECT Medicare supplement coverage, it is very important that, in those cases, the SELECT applicants be made clearly aware of the coverage limitations of these plans.
 For example, if a SELECT insured is afforded coverage through an HMO and the HMO does not offer non-SELECT Medicare supplement coverage, the insured should know that if he or she moves out of the HMO’s service area or wants to change providers to one that is not a panel provider, the SELECT coverage will not be available to the insured.
 However, Medicare coverage would still continue.
 Section 10I of the model regulation requires such disclosures, and SELECT states should strongly require such disclosures.